manibabukv/GenAI-LLMSportResearchTool/README.md

 # Sport Research Tool

-This chatbot application that will help in answering sports question based on the revelant articles.
-The teck stack for this project are LangChain, Streamlit and OpenAI API.
+This chatbot application helps you in answering sports question based on the relevant articles.
+Tech Stack: Langchain, OpenAI API, FAISS, Streamlit.